laskowskaaleksandraa/manufacturing-powerbi-dashboard/README.md

-# manufacturing-powerbi-dashboard
-Management-oriented Power BI dashboard for manufacturing performance analysis, using OEE-based KPIs (Availability, Yield) and synthetic production data.

-## Manufacturing Performance Dashboard – Power BI
+# Manufacturing Performance Dashboard – Power BI

-Overview
+## Overview

 This repository presents an end-to-end manufacturing performance dashboard built in Power BI, focused on analysing key production losses to support management-level performance decisions in an automotive electronics environment.